giparisi/website/supporters.md

 layout: page
 ---

 **ContinualAI** is an official non-profit research organization.
 Donors and Sponsors are the financial backbone of our activities.
-As for the ContinualAI striving effort to be *open, inclusive, democratic* and *transparent*, the balance and every transaction of the organization is openly accessible on our website.
+As for the ContinualAI striving effort to be *open, collaborative, democratic* and *transparent*, the balance and every transaction of the organization is openly accessible on our website.

 Please consider donating to ContinualAI to support our mission to create and consolidate an open community of researchers and enthusiast working together on the topic of Continual Leaning for AI!
 Every baker or sponsor will be listed in this page (contact <a href="mailto:financials@continualai.org">financials@continualai.org</a> for further information).